-This page details the latest guidance from Sonnet Care Homes about the steps we are taking in St Mary’s Court and The New Deanery Care Homes.
-This information is intended for our residents, their family and friends, our staff team, and any other potential visitors to our care homes.
+This page details some of the steps we have taken in St Mary’s Court.
+This information is intended for our residents, their family and friends, our staff team, and any other potential visitors to our care home.

-As a preventative measure we have asked all visitors, including family members and friends, not to visit our care homes until further notice.
-We have not taken this decision lightly and appreciate that this may cause concern for some, but we feel that this is a necessary step to take.
+As a preventative measure, on March 12th 2020 we asked all visitors, including family members and friends, not to visit our care home until further notice.

-Please be assured that we will maintain close telephone contact with regular visitors/nominated representatives, and that all information is being communicated as needed.
+Since then we have maintained close telephone contact with regular visitors/nominated representatives, and ensured that all information is being communicated as needed.
 Equally we have reassured all families and friends that they can telephone at any time, and where possible they will be able to speak directly with residents.
-We have also set up Facebook messaging and Skype so that residents can have face time with their loved ones if they choose.
+We are also actively supporting Facebook messaging and Skype to enable residents to enjoy face time with their loved ones if they choose.

 If you have comments or questions, please do not hesitate to contact us.